Airfoil (MH-104)#

 Note

 The errors between the result and the reference are caused by the difference of modeling of the trailing edge.
-If reduce the trailing edge skin to a single thin layer, then the difference between the trailing edge shapes is minimized, and the two resulting stiffness matrices are basically the same, as shown in Fig. 32.
+If reduce the trailing edge skin to a single thin layer, then the difference between the trailing edge shapes is minimized, and the two resulting stiffness matrices are basically the same, as shown in Figure 34.